Federal Agency Contact Name: Administration for Children and Families, Children's Bureau.

 1. Award Notices

-Successful applicants will receive a Financial Assistance Award which will set forth the amount of funds granted, the terms and conditions of the grant or cooperative agreement, the effective date of the grant, the budget period for which initial support will be given, the non-Federal share to be provided, if applicable, and the total project period for which support is contemplated.
-The Grants Management Officer signs and issues the award notice.
+Award Notices: Successful applicants will receive a Financial Assistance Award which will set forth the amount of funds granted, the terms and conditions of the grant or cooperative agreement, the effective date of the grant, the budget period for which initial support will be given, the non-Federal share to be provided, if applicable, and the total project period for which support is contemplated.
+The Grants Management Office issues the award notice.

 The Commissioner will notify organizations in writing when their applications will not be funded.
 Every effort will be made to notify all unsuccessful applicants as soon as possible after final decisions are made.